Summary

 Security risks:

-someone will build a container image that will do the exploit AND provide a Linux root shell;
+• Someone can build a container image that can use the exploit AND provide a Linux root shell;

 Requirements